Ashwath-Shetty/Fraudulent-Transaction-detection/README.md

     <br>5. finally all the models and configurations are exported to joblib format for inference and deployment.

 ## Deployment
+<b>Streamlit Deployment</b>
 <li>Application has been deployed to streamlit cloud and connected github to streamlit for continuous deployment. every commit to the github will automatically deploy to the streamlit.
+<b>Fast API and Heroku Deployment</b>
+<br><li>Fast API has been used to develop the API and it has been deployed to Heroku cloud platform.every commit to the github will automatically deploy to the Heroku for continuous deployment.
 <br><li>i haven't Dockerized the appication because my PC configuration is very poor but i have added the docker file for future improvements.
 <br><li> and also there's a Dockerrun.aws.json file which will help to deploy the dockerized container to AWS Fargate.